JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 1. What it is [PB](#pocketbase)?
 2. Using PB with Flask - *Some day PB + Stripe*

-3. Understanding PB Collections, overpowered SQLite?
+3. Understanding PB Collections, overpowered SQLite? - https://pocketbase.io/docs/working-with-relations/

+> A very cool selfcontained row based DB

 4. PB gives you an [API endpoint](#pb-api) out of the box for your BE logic
 5. The [PB JS SDK](#pb-sdk)